MetroRobots/rosetta_launch/README.md

     return LaunchDescription([don_node, five_node, handler])
 ```
- * Thanks to [The Ubuntu Blog](https://ubuntu.com/blog/ros2-launch-required-nodes) for their useful example.
+ * Thanks to [Alex Moriarty](https://github.com/moriarty) for pointing me to the first method and [The Ubuntu Blog](https://ubuntu.com/blog/ros2-launch-required-nodes) for the second.
- * Like so many things in ROS 2, the process for making a node required is more complicated, but also more flexible.

 ## 11 - Launch from Code
 If you want to start a launch file from a script, you can sometimes use the `subprocess` Python library, but that can lead to problems with the paths.
 This is how you can launch a launch file in the ROS-y way.